tinestaric/tinestaric.github.io/source/_posts/2024-02-01-my-mb-820-experience.md

 <br>
 *Screenshots are taken from MS Learn, not the actual exam*

 So no need to memorize all available properties and triggers! *Yaaay!* Thank you MS, now I'm more forgiving of »Googleable questions«.
 But if you're like me, and you've always searched through MS Docs using Google, then take a minute to figure out how to search effectively using the Search option in Docs.
 That's the only search option you'll have.
+[Natalie][bcdocslibrarian] has a good [post][searchdocs] about searching docs effectively.

 **Be careful though**.
 MS Learn is a great help, but it's not a substitute for exam prep.
 If you try to find the answer to every question in MS Learn, you can easily **run out of the 2 hours** allotted for the exam.